input-output-hk/iodb/README.md

 [![Build Status](https://travis-ci.org/input-output-hk/iodb.svg?branch=master)](https://travis-ci.org/input-output-hk/iodb)

-IODB is persistent key-value store.
+IODB is embedded storage engine designed for blockchain applications.
 It is inspired by [RocksDB](http://rocksdb.org).
+It provides ordered key-value store, it is similar to `SortedMap<byte[], byte[]>`.
+Its main advantage are snapshots with branching and fast rollbacks.

-Main features include
+Main features include:
 - Ordered key-value store
 - Written in Scala, functional interface
 - Multi-threaded background compaction